Forward-UIUC-2021F/open-academic-graph/README.md

 the data.

 The diagram below also shows how users can make queries and the API built will convert it into an ElasticSearch query that communicates with ElasticSearch to return the requested data.
+Will also potentially use Kibana for its monitoring and reporting capabilities.

 ![Algorithmic Design](Algorithmic%20Design.jpeg)